 The judicial branch of the government of the State of Missouri is a separate and independent branch of state government.
-Missouri's judicial system was established by the people of Missouri through Article V of the Constitution of the State of Missouri.
-Missouri is divided into 46 separate judicial circuits.
+Missouri's judicial system was established through Article V of the Constitution of the State of Missouri.
+Missouri is presently divided into 46 separate judicial circuits.
 The 13th Circuit covers Boone and Callaway counties.

 The 13th Judicial Circuit is made up of 10 elected judges and 2 commissioners.
 These judges and commissioners have a variety of legal backgrounds that add to the collective depth of experience and insights offered in our court system.
-The qualifications for a judge are governed by article V, section 21 of the Missouri Constitution.